In the Beginning (1980s-1991)…

 Through planning processes in 2006-2009, led by ALOA’s Vice President, The Rev. Dr. Robert Hughes, the ALOA Board recognized that while its events were a strength to build on, there was a greater need to do more to encourage and help congregations develop, expand and improve senior ministry in local churches.
 In 2009 ALOA continued to sponsor SeniorFests, Lutherhostels and Pilgrimages.
 It continued the quarterly publication of Encore Times and the bi-annual newsletter, Keeping in Touch.
 In addition, however, ALOA began electronically distributing information about webinars, emagazines, and pertinent articles and research from a wide variety of people working in the area of older adult ministry.
 ALOA began to be more intentional about providing practical assistance to people and congregations interested in comprehensive senior ministry.

 Resources to be truly effective, however, remained elusive.
 At the end of the decade, ALOA had one half-time salaried director, one person contracted to manage Lutherhostels, and three part-time office staff whose combined hours totaled less than one full-time person.
 ALOA had a reputation for excellent programming and was becoming the Lutheran “go-to” source for information on senior ministry.
-The chronic lack of funds, the magnitude of the mission, and controversies within the church, however, had combined to threaten ALOA’s ability to continue providing quality services, let alone to begin addressing all of the issues the founders had articulated nearly twenty years ago.
-ALOA’s Board is reviewing the situation and has moved into a “continuous planning” mode.
-A “third phase” may be in order.
+The chronic lack of funds, the magnitude of the mission, and controversies within the church, however, combined to threaten ALOA’s ability to continue providing quality services, let alone to begin addressing all of the issues the founders had articulated nearly 20 years ago.
+In 2012, the staff was reduced to one part-time office staff person, and the board voluntarily served in many capacities that had previously been handled by staff.